rust-lang/rust/src/doc/rustc/src/platform-support/wasm32-unknown-unknown.md

-The `-Zwasm-c-abi` compiler flag is tracked in [#122532](https://github.com/rust-lang/rust/issues/122532) and a lint was implemented in [#117918](https://github.com/rust-lang/rust/issues/117918) to help warn users about the transition.
+The `-Zwasm-c-abi` compiler flag is tracked in [#122532](https://github.com/rust-lang/rust/issues/122532) and a lint was implemented in [#117918](https://github.com/rust-lang/rust/issues/117918) to help warn users about the transition if they're using `wasm-bindgen` 0.2.88 or prior.
 The current plan is to, in the future, switch `-Zwasm-c-api=spec` to being the default.
 Some time after that the `-Zwasm-c-abi` flag and the "legacy" implementation will all be removed.
+During this process users on a sufficiently updated version of `wasm-bindgen` should not experience breakage.